VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Method

 \subsection{Inference}

-During inference, given a reference image $I_{\text{ref}}$ and a text prompt, users may optionally input one control or multiple controls, including camera trajectory $E$, sparse object trajectories $\mathcal{T}$, and a lighting direction $L_{\text{ref}}$.
+During inference, given a reference image $I_{\text{ref}}$ and a text prompt, users may optionally input one or multiple control signals, including camera trajectory $E$, sparse object trajectories $\mathcal{T}$, and lighting direction $L_{\text{ref}}$.
 We reconstruct a 3D point cloud from $I_{\text{ref}}$ using \textit{Image2Cloud} and render it along the camera trajectory to obtain geometry-aware renderings $R$ for camera motion.
 The sparse object trajectories $\mathcal{T}$ are encoded by \textit{ObjMotionNet} into multi-scale motion features.
-The reference lighting direction $\mathbf{L}_{\text{ref}}$ is SH encoded and projected via an MLP, then fused through the Spatial Triple-Attention Transformer.
-In addition, text and image embeddings modulate the U-Net via the same transformer.
-Consistent with training, any missing condition is replaced by its ``null'' signal: when camera control is absent, a stationary camera is equivalent to rendering the reference view $F$ times, and for efficiency we directly repeat the reference image latent across $F$ frames; when object or lighting control is absent, we input zero tensors with matching shapes.
+The lighting direction $L_{\text{ref}}$ is SH-encoded and projected via an MLP, and then fused through the Spatial Triple-Attention Transformer.
+In addition, text and image embeddings modulate the UNet via the same transformer.
+Consistent with training, any missing condition is replaced by its ``null'' signal: when camera control is absent, a stationary camera is equivalent to rendering the reference view $F$ times, and for efficiency we directly repeat the reference image latent across $F$ frames; when object or lighting direction control is absent, we input zero tensors with matching shapes.
 This enables each control to operate alone or in any combination.
 We sample with DDIM and classifier-free guidance to generate video.